lbarwiko/StackReportApp/Readme.md

 ```
 git clone https://<INSERT USERNAME>@bitbucket.org/441fintech/stacks.git
 ```
+Make sure that you have installed all necessary frameworks: NodeJS, Postgres, Ionic

+Then we will need to install all the node_modules to make our services work.

 If you're familiar with NodeJS, you'll know that the package.json is the file that tells npm (Node Package Manager) to get all the libaries need for the project.
 Right now each service has a package.json, but none of the libaries are installed yet.
 To install them you'll have to go to the following folders:

 +  /proxy/